HARRIS COUNTY PETS

-What Is It?: Run by the Harris County Veterinary Public Health division, this busy shelter receives an average of 40-60 lost, neglected, and abandoned animals each day.
+What Is It?: Formerly called the Harris County Animal Shelter, this busy shelter receives an average of 40-60 lost, neglected, and abandoned animals each day.
 It also offers a low-cost clinic and other services.

 Help Needed: The shelter always needs compassionate volunteers to help care for its animals.
 “Whether you enjoy working with cats, dogs, or people in our community, we have opportunities available that are sure to fit your interests and schedule.”